-In the Lowcountry History Hall, see materials relating to the Native Americans who first inhabited the South Carolina Lowcountry and the African American and European settlers who transformed the region into an agricultural empire.
+In the Lowcountry History Hall, see materials related to the Native Americans who first inhabited the South Carolina Lowcountry as well as the colonists and enslaved African Americans who transformed the region into an agricultural empire.

 Pottery, stone tools, shelled beads and other artifacts exhibited in the Lowcountry History Hall are fascinating examples of objects used by Native Americans along the South Carolina coast during the late Woodland period prior to European settlement.